antrea-io/antrea/docs/multicluster/antctl.md

 # Antctl Multi-cluster commands

-Starting from version 1.6.0, Antrea supports the `antctl mc` commands, which can collect information from a leader cluster in a ClusterSet for troubleshooting issues in an Antrea Multi-cluster ClusterSet, create and delete resources in an Antrea Multi-cluster ClusterSet, and so on.
-The command `antctl mc get` is supported since Antrea version 1.6.0 and other commands are supported from 1.7.0.
-These commands cannot run inside the `antrea-controller`, `antrea-agent` and `antrea-mc-controller` Pods.
-The antctl will look for your kubeconfig file at `$HOME/.kube/config` by default.
-You can select a different one by setting the `KUBECONFIG` environment variable or with `--kubeconfig`.
+Starting from version 1.6.0, Antrea supports the `antctl mc` commands, which can collect information from a leader cluster for troubleshooting Antrea Multi-cluster issues, deploy Antrea Multi-cluster and set up ClusterSets in both leader and member clusters.
+The `antctl mc get` command is supported since Antrea v1.6.0, while other commands are supported since v1.8.0.
+These commands cannot run inside the `antrea-controller`, `antrea-agent` or `antrea-mc-controller` Pods. antctl needs a kubeconfig file to access the target cluster's API server, and it will look for the kubeconfig file at `$HOME/.kube/config` by default.
+You can select a different file by setting the `KUBECONFIG` environment variable or with the `--kubeconfig` option of antctl.

 ## antctl mc get